Wielding/WieldingLocation/README.md

-qll # lists all of the folder definitions qlc doc # copy the location referenced by 'doc' to the clipboard ql !doc # remove the doc alias from your locations ql ~[env "Get-ChildItem env:" -Force # create a quick command ql ~env # executes the '~env' alias which will show your environment variables
+qll # lists all of the folder definitions qlc doc # copy the location referenced by 'doc' to the clipboard ql !doc # remove the doc alias from your locations ql ~env "Get-ChildItem env:" -Force # create a quick command to show your enviroment variables ql ~env # executes the '~env' alias which will show your environment variables